Robert Baden-Powell would have turned 166 on 22 February this year and Rose Hill School pupils celebrate his birthday every year.

 Rose Hill School is very proud of its links with the founder of the Scouts and Girl Guides.
-The school has one of the houses named after him and there are thriving Cubs, Brownie and Rainbow clubs at the school.
+Last year the school launched its own Scout troop to join the already thriving Cub, Brownie and Rainbow clubs at the school.